 2.2 Budget Tables

 Proposals submitted to the NCP for funding must include budget tables prepared using templates available from the NCP Secretariat.
-Use Budget Table 1 to identify the budget request for 2017-2018; Budget Table 2 summarizes these requests by category; Budget Table 3 identifies any other sources of funds that are available for the project from other sources and includes in-kind support as well as cash contributions.
+Use Budget Table 1 to identify the budget request for 2018-2019, 2019-2020, and 2020-2021, as needed; Budget Table 2 automatically summarizes these requests by category; use Budget Table 3 to identify any other anticipated and/or confirmed sources of funds that may be / are available for the project, including in-kind support as well as cash contributions.
 For any questions or issues pertaining to the Budget Tables template, please contact the NCP Secretariat.